-For many years, we have been working intensively with fully automated, AI-based algorithms that solve real medical application problems, for example, and can already look back on several patents and a large number of publications in top-class scientific media.
-Several high-impact publications on Machine Learning & Deep Learning.
+For many years, we have been working intensively with fully automated, AI-based algorithms that solve real medical application problems, for example, and can already look back on several patents and a large number of publications in top-class scientific media, as well as several high-impact publications on machine learning and deep learning.

 Johanna Schmidt and Sophia Ulonska are nominated for the Hedy Lamarr Award by the city of Vienna.